History of Christianity Seminar

 Registration is open now.
 If you are already a student with us, sign up via this link.

 Pedagogical procedure :

-- The seminary takes place on Moodle, Domuni's distance learning platform (moodle.domuni.eu).
-Each student logs in independently and works and his/her own pace, according to the established schedule.
+- The seminar takes place on Moodle, Domuni's distance learning platform (moodle.domuni.eu).
+Each student logs in independently and works at his/her own pace, according to the established schedule.

 - Each of the four steps lasts two weeks.

-- During the first week of the step, each student is asked to write a structured contribution to the seminary, using the texts and the problematic displayed by the professor.
+- During the first week of the step, each student is asked to write a structured contribution to the seminar, using the texts and the points of focus presented by the professor.
 The paper has to comply with the following requirements:

 - Written in a word-processing software (Word, Open Office, ...)

-- The paper must be posted on Moodle on the current forum before the end of the week one.
+- The paper must be posted on Moodle via the available forum before the end of the week one.

 - The second week of the step is dedicated to debates and discussions, supervised by the professor.